wp-plugins/darkroom-facebook-photo-gallery/readme.txt

 5. Now import your albums on the Manage / Fotobook page.
 6. Upload your logo (or choose not to use it) and other options in the "Darkroom" Dashboard's settings page

 It works better in fluid layouts.
-If you can, just copy your page's template and make it fluid to use it just with the gallery's page.
+If you can, just copy your page's template and make it fluid to use it with the gallery's page only.
 The more width is available the less-crowded the photos will appear when the albums get expanded.

+To take advantage of SEO keywords, make sure you separate your Facebook photo captions into three parts, with an empty line between them (two carriage returns) as follow:

+* **1st. line:** Photo title: Used for enlarged photo's caption and in thumbnail's alt attribute.
+Keep it as short as the photo's width.
+* **2nd. line:** SEO tags: Used in the title attribute (the one revealed when the image is hovered).
+* **3rd. line:** Photo description: Displayed at the top right of the gallery when an image is enlarged.

 == Screenshots ==